Access Biological Data with {gmRi}

 # Test it:

-# plot_panelset(spec = "atlantic cod", plot_fun = saa_boxplot)
+# plot_panelset(spec = "atlantic cod", plot_fun = saa_boxplot)# Loop through the key species:

 walk(key_species, plot_panelset, plot_fun = saa_boxplot)